A lot or a little?

 Tech Skills: digital creation

-- Pricing structure: Free to try (first month free, then $7.99 per month.)
+- Pricing structure: Free to try, Free (First month free, then $7.99 per month.)

 - Category: Education